Algorithm Design: A Fairness-Accuracy Frontier: Framework

 \begin{definition} The \emph{fairness-accuracy (FA) frontier} given $X$ is

 \end{definition}

-The FA frontier consists of all group error pairs that are optimal under some FA preference.
-It is minimal in the sense that every point in the FA frontier is uniquely optimal for some FA preference, so we cannot exclude any points without hurting some designer.
-See Appendix \ref{app:Welfare} for further details and results, including an alternate characterization using a smaller class of ``simple preferences."
+The FA frontier can also be interpreted as the set of group error pairs that are optimal for some FA preference.
+Moreover, every point in the FA frontier is uniquely optimal for some FA preference, so we cannot exclude any points from the set without hurting some designer (see Appendix \ref{app:Welfare} for details).